Avaya Session Manager Call Statistics

 - ServicePilot Agent minimum version: 8.5 installed and configured

-- A Avaya RTCP Call Quality package imported into the configuration for the ServicePilot Agent
+- A Avaya RTCP Call Quality resource imported into the configuration for the ServicePilot Agent

-- A Call Quality by Zone Or Network package imported into the configuration for the ServicePilot Agent
+- A Call Quality by Zone Or Network resource imported into the configuration for the ServicePilot Agent

 Before adding a resource to monitor, make certain that all pre-requisites are in place and if a ServicePilot Agent is required, that it is communicating correctly with the ServicePilot Manager.